 Brisbane City Council's grants programs provide funding to help local non-profit community groups to develop and improve facilities and services in Brisbane.
-Grants are also given to individuals who require financial assistance to promote creativity and the arts, encourage historical, cultural and physical events and activities, take care of sick or injured native wildlife and help others in their community.
+Grants are also given to individuals who require financial assistance to promote creativity and the arts, encourage historical, cultural and physical events and activities and help others in their community.

 Council profiles previous grant recipients so that you can learn valuable tips to help you apply for a grant, as well as find out how grant funding has helped recipients achieve their goals.
 Our current profiles feature recipients of community grants.
 Read the profiles.